tomyreyes/Materialize-Fan-Site/README.md

 # Fan Website

-In this project I created a fan website for the ban Of Monsters and Men.
+In this project I created a fan website for the band Of Monsters and Men.

 This website was built using: